-.72 But even if it were a difference, it does not result in net benefits because AT&T extends the same permitting benefit to Duke Energy Florida, therefore resulting in no net benefits.
+.72 But even if it were a difference, it

-- 45. Fourth, Duke Energy provided AT&T a draft license agreement that Duke Energy Progress (not Duke Energy Florida) may use in negotiations with attachers in North Carolina and South Carolina.
-A draft license agreement does not establish any net competitive benefits with respect to poles covered by the JUA.
-Competitive neutrality must instead consider an ILEC's comparability as against the actual terms and conditions applicable to its competitors that pay the new telecom rate. - 46.
-Fifth, competitive neutrality must necessarily look to the actual conditions in the competitive communications marketplace.
-As a result, a higher rate is not warranted simply because the JUA allocates three feet of space to AT&T.74 This JUA provision from 1969 JUA predates 1996, when the Commission found such space allocations unlawful and unenforceable.75 And, as stated by AT&T personnel, AT&T does not use three feet of space across Duke Energy Florida's poles, and Duke Energy Florida has not reserved the space for AT&T's exclusive use.76 A higher rate is also not justified because AT&T typically occupies the lowest position on the pole.
-The evidence confirms that AT&T's typical position on the pole as compared to the positions of its competitors has subjected its facilities to increased damage, higher transfer costs, and more requests to temporarily raise its facilities to accommodate oversized loads.77 Thus, AT&T's location on the pole is not a competitive advantage for AT&T. Moreover, AT&T's location on the poles is the result of historical conditions that continue today so that the facilities of different providers do not crisscross midspan.78 There is no good reason to charge AT&T a higher rate for something that it cannot change and that operates to the benefit of all attachers.79
+45. Fourth, Duke Energy provided AT&T a draft license agreement that Duke Energy Progress (not Duke Energy Florida) may use in negotiations with attachers in North Carolina and South Carolina.73 A draft license agreement does not establish any net competitive benefits with respect to poles covered by the JUA.
+Competitive neutrality must instead consider an ILEC's comparability as against the actual terms and conditions applicable to its competitors that pay the new telecom rate.

+46. Fifth, competitive neutrality must necessarily look to the actual conditions in the competitive communications marketplace.
+As a result, a higher rate is not warranted simply because the JUA allocates three feet of space to AT&T.74 This JUA provision from 1969 JUA predates 1996, when the Commission found such space allocations unlawful and

+71 See Peters Aff., \P 16.

+72 See Peters Aff., \P 16.

 73 See Peters Aff., ¶ 9.
-Duke Energy also provided documents it thought relevant to the rates charged by other Duke operating companies after stating it was going to make an "enterprisewide" offer that would include their rates.
+Duke Energy also provided documents it thought relevant to the rates charged by other Duke operating companies after stating it was going to make an "enterprise-wide" offer that would include their rates.
 The offer was not made, and the rates charged by those other Duke entities are not at issue in this proceeding.
 Miller Aff., ¶¶ 15-17; Peters Aff., ¶ 9 n.3.